 The Vapor Couture Deluxe Starter Kit is mainly contained within a sturdy box complete with magnetic closing clasp.
 It’s enveloped within a white cardboard sleeve, which bears the gold Louis Vuitton-esque logo and the accompanying pattern.
 Underneath this, the purple box contains two slim-line e-cig batteries and two boxes of flavor cartridges.
 The USB charger, wall adapter and accessories come loose, the former two crammed into a branded box.
 The Starter Kit creates the stylish feel right from the start, although you may be left wondering how they haven’t been sued by Louis Vuitton for the blatantly copied design.

-You get the same four nicotine levels as you do with V2 in the Vapor Couture flavors, Zero, Light (6mg), Medium (12mg) and Full (18mg).
-As with V2, a 24mg option would have been useful for heavier smokers (since it’s been added to V2, this omission is even more striking), but it isn’t likely to cause much of an issue for the majority of users.
+Although V2 Cigs now offer five nicotine levels, you're limited to four when it comes to Vapor Couture, Zero, Light (6mg), Medium (12mg) and Full (18mg).
+A 24mg option would have been useful for heavier smokers (since it’s been added to V2, this omission is even more striking), but it isn't likely to cause much of an issue for the majority of users.
 For smokers who consume more than 20 a day, however, a stronger option would have been ideal – especially in the initial transitional month.

 Flavors and Vapor

 The vapor production is without a doubt the best element of the Vapor Couture e-cig.
-It’s made by V2, and the density and volume of vapor is equivalent to the more established brand.
+It’s made by the same people as V2, and the density and volume of vapor is equivalent to the more established brand.
 With a couple of priming puffs, you can expect levels of vapor easily comparable to a tobacco cigarette, so it’s extremely unlikely you won’t be impressed.
 You get a good throat-hit too, so from the vapor point of view it mimics the feeling of smoking very well.
 Even without the introductory puffs to heat the liquid, you get more than enough vapor to satisfy you.
 This is all the more impressive given the slim-line batteries, but the additional length means that they still pack a punch.

 The flavor profile is unfortunately much worse.
 Originally there were only four flavors available through Vapor Couture (and the thinner threading means that cross-compatibility is not possible), but two more have since been added.
-Although the new flavors improve the situation marginally, there still isn’t very much variety – especially considering the fact that two of them are tobacco flavors.
-The Rodeo Diva is an American tobacco, reminiscent of American-style tobacco blends, and it’s somewhat comparable to the V2 Red cartridge.
+Although the new flavors improve the situation marginally, there still isn’t very much variety considering the fact that two of them are tobacco flavors.
+The Rodeo Diva is an American tobacco and it’s somewhat comparable to the V2 Red cartridge.
 The Bomb Shell, Turkish-style blend has a strong flavor, which may be good for dedicated Turkish tobacco lovers, but I found it too unpleasant to even vape for the equivalent of a single cigarette.
 I would put this down to personal taste, but ordinarily I can vape Turkish tobacco flavors for much longer than this, despite not being a fan on the whole.
-The stand-out flavor for me was Fresh Mint – a menthol flavor that isn’t overpowering to vape.
+The stand-out flavor for me was Fresh Mint – a menthol flavor that isn't overpowering to vape.
 The Passion Fruit was promising but not robust enough in taste to really hit the spot.

 The slim-line design of the battery is its undoing, because it means you’ll need to charge it more often than you might like.
 It lasts between three and seven hours depending on the level of use, according to the manual, but in practice it runs out after around four hours of moderate to heavy use.
 If you’re going out to work, I’d advise taking a spare battery along with you.
 Charging is relatively quick, but the pen-drive style charger (which would have been better with a wire, like on the V2 charger) seems almost hastily-constructed, without as much as a hole for the LED light.
-Instead, the charger glows red from the internal light tries to break through the opaque plastic, switching to blue when the battery is refilled.
+Instead, the charger glows red as the internal light tries to break through the opaque plastic, switching to blue when the battery is refilled.
 It works as expected, though, screw in the battery and plug into a USB port until it’s done.